Forex Card vs Credit Card

 Is Forex Card a Credit Card?

 A common question among travelers is, is forex card a credit card?
-The answer is no. A forex card is a prepaid card that you load with your own funds, meaning you’re spending money you already have, not borrowing.
+The answer is no. A forex card is a prepaid card that you load with your funds, meaning you’re spending money you already have, not borrowing.
 A credit card, however, operates on borrowed funds, which you must repay later, often with interest.
 This fundamental difference makes forex cards a safer and more budget-friendly option for international travel, as they help you avoid debt and overspending.

 Credit Card vs Forex Card: Pros and Cons